GoogleCloudPlatform/gcsfuse/docs/mounting.md

 or name.

-In order to do this, gcsfuse must be made compatible with the (underdocumented and platform-specific) protocol spoken by [`mount`][] when calling its external helpers.
+In order to do this, gcsfuse must be made compatible with the (underdocumented and platform-specific) protocol spoken by [`mount`][mount] when calling its external helpers.
 The gcsfuse repo contains a tool to help with this, which you can install with:

     go install github.com/googlecloudplatform/gcsfuse/gcsfuse_mount_helper